vitrstudio/vitruviux-infra/README.md

 - **CloudFront Integration:** Grants access to the bucket through a CloudFront Origin Access Control (OAC) for secure and efficient content delivery.

 ### SSM
-This module provisions an AWS Systems Manager (SSM) Parameter Store for the Planter application.
+This module provisions an AWS Systems Manager (SSM) Parameter Store for the vitruviux application.
 It includes the following features:

 - **Environment Variable Management:** Securely stores environment variables required by the application.
 - **Configuration Storage:** Provides a centralized location for storing configuration files.